cutetofuu/nc-news/README.md

    - shows a collection of comments for a specific article
    - posts a new comment to a specific article
    - deletes an existing comment
+   - updates the vote count for a specific comment

 4. `users`
    - shows a collection of users